Windows-Amethyst/Windows-Amethyst/README.md

-strange specimen that codes strange stuff. working on something big!
+strange specimen that codes strange stuff. working on something big! (all the time)

 <!---